 Large scale deployment of clouds to support scientific research

-I'm responsible for the team at CERN which manages the operating system and infrastructure services.
+I'm responsible for the group at CERN which manages the operating system and infrastructure services.
 I previously worked as a Unix kernel developer at IBM along with managing large scale Unix production deployments and services for Deutsche Bank in Europe.

 I'm involved in the following OpenStack projects: Nova,Glance,Keystone,Horizon,Cinder,Ceilometer,Openstack-manuals